smeetinc/alx-system_engineering-devops/0x00-shell_basics/README.md

-show the type of file in tmp/iamafile created a symbolic link with __ls __ to /bin/ls copy only new html files to parent directory move files with uppercase name to tmp/u
+show the type of file in tmp/iamafile created a symbolic link with __ls __ to /bin/ls copy only new html files to parent directory move files with uppercase name to tmp/u remove files ending with ~